Flag of the South African Republic: History

 In 1856, the Voortrekker territories north of the Vaal River agreed to unite as the "South African Republic".
 A constitution was drawn up and a flag designed.
 The flag, known as the Vierkleur ("Four colour") was raised in Potchefstroom on 6 January 1857, and was ratified by the Volksraad of the South African Republic (legislature) on 18 February 1858.
 The Vierkleur was flown until October 1874.

 The new flag, introduced by state president Thomas François Burgers, was approved by the Volksraad on 24 October 1874.
 It was an improved version of a flag which some of the Voortrekkers are believed to have used in the 1830s and '40s.
 However, it was very unpopular, and on 10 May 1875, the Volksraad restored the Vierkleur as the official flag.

 The 'Vierkleur' was in abeyance during the British occupation of the Transvaal, from 12 April 1877 to 7 August 1881.
 It flew again until the republic came to a final end on 31 May 1902.
 It was later used by the Maritz Revolt rebels who declared a resurrection of the South African Republic in 1914 and later incorporated into the national flag of South Africa from 1928 to 1994.

 After the adoption of the 1928 flag, the Vierkleur has been used by far-right groups opposed to societal reform and racial integration, such as the Afrikaner Weerstandsbeweging.

 The Anglo-Boer War Museum in Bloemfontein flies the Vierkleur (together with the flag of the Orange Free State and that of the present Republic of South Africa).
 The Vierkleur and the Burgers Flag figure among other flags of Boer republics on display in the Cenotaph Hall of the Voortrekker Monument near Pretoria.

 Potchefstroom adopted the Burgers Flag as city flag.

-Vierkleur Revival

-Today the flag represents freedom under the Boer or Afrikaner people, and is often displayed in places like Orania and Kleinfontein which is known as Afrikaner cultural settlements and located in the Northern Cape and Pretoria respectively.
-The Vierkleur flag has also seen steady increases in sales to younger Afrikaner people who may feel displaced or marginalized under the current South African government.
-The Vierkleur will often be displayed as a longing to freedom and a right to self-determination rather than the negative connotation of the years prior to 1994.

 Descriptions and Symbolism

 'Vierkleur'

 The flag was simply the flag of the Netherlands with the addition of a green vertical band at the hoist.
 The Volksraad resolution of 18 February 1858 which confirmed the design stated that the motto 'Eendracht maakt macht' (cf. coat of arms of the Transvaal) should be placed on the flag, but this was never done.

 The symbolism of the flag, according to Ds.
 Dirk van der Hoff (one of the designers), can be briefly summarized as follows:

 The flag symbolises freedom, glory and divinity.
-The red colour represents freedom; the white colour represents purity and cleanliness; the blue colour shows the faith which the Republic placed in God and the green colour represents hope.
+The red colour represents freedom; the white colour represents purity and cleanliness; the blue colour shows the faith which the Republic placed in God; and the green colour represents hope.